fed-v/nuxt3-boilerplate/README.md

 * Custom error page
 * Unit testing using Vitest
 * Sample server route ready for backend API calls
+* Dockerfile to efficiently build the application in both development and production environments while keeping the final production image as lean as possible.

 ## Setup